Java licensing

 • Consider expert help: For particularly large or complex audits, consider hiring an Oracle licensing expert or consulting firm specializing in compliance.
 They can provide benchmarks (like what other companies paid in similar situations), help challenge Oracle’s assertions, and formulate a strategy.
 Oracle’s auditors negotiate audits for a living; it can help to have someone equally experienced on your side.

-Your best assets are preparation and a calm, informed approach.
-By intimately knowing your Java usage, keeping communications tight and factual, and negotiating firmly, you can turn a Java audit from a potential crisis into a manageable IT project.
+By thoroughly understanding your Java usage, maintaining clear and factual communication, and negotiating firmly, you can transform a Java audit from a potential crisis into a manageable IT project.

 The goal is to protect your organization’s interests, minimize unnecessary costs, and avoid being in Oracle’s audit crosshairs.